zsarge/zsarge.github.io/content/blog/chatbot-comparison.md

 ChatGPT does quite well, but I think Bing really wins here!

 The integration with image generation makes Bing chat feel a step above the other chatbots.
-However, it's understanding of ASCII art is clearly imperfect, as it only gets the general spacing and aesthetic, but not any specific characters.
+However, its understanding of ASCII art is clearly imperfect as it gets the general spacing and aesthetic, but not any specific characters.

-And after seeing Bard's mangled monsters, the carrot emoji almost feels like showing off.
+But after seeing Bard's mangled monsters, the response with the carrot emoji almost feels like showing off.

 Let's ask Bing for some more bunnies!